 ABOUT THE AUTHOR

-Geraldine is a Market Development Executive at Emergenetics International – Asia Pacific (EGI-A).
+Geraldine is a Market Development Executive at Emergenetics International – Asia Pacific.
 She assists the Market Development team in organising marketing-related events, conducting market research, writing for the blog, and providing support for corporate client projects.